 - Phone: 734-466-2410

-This Livonia spot offers a fun attraction for ages 12 and under (scariness is adjusted for the age of the child).
+This Livonia spot offers a fun attraction for all ages.
 Kids who like being frightened can maneuver the spooky barn in the dark, while little kids get to stroll through with the lights on.
-While the haunted portion is weekends only, all throughout October be sure to visit for pumpkins, hayrides and more family fun (fees may apply).
+While the haunted portion is weekends only, all throughout October, you can also visit for pumpkins, hayrides and more family fun (fees may apply).

 - Address: 8450 W. 10 Mile Road, Royal Oak